Putting Smiles on the Faces of Everyone Nintendo Touches

-Nintendo Co., Ltd. (Japan) established the Product Safety Committee (chaired by the General Manager of the General Affairs Division who also serves as an Executive Officer), under the direct supervision of the Executive Management Committee, to ensure that employees thoroughly understand the Product Safety and Quality Principles.
+Nintendo Co., Ltd. (Japan) established the Product Safety Committee (chaired by the General Manager of the General Affairs Division, who also serves as an Executive Officer), under the direct supervision of the Executive Management Committee, to ensure that employees thoroughly understand the Product Safety and Quality Principles.
 The Product Safety Committee ensures the safety of our products at every stage, from development all the way through production, sales and after-sales service.
-The committee works continuously to effectively manage, maintain and improve the system.
+The committee works continuously to effectively manage, maintain and improve our initiatives.

 Product Safety Design

 The development divisions conduct product development in accordance with the Design Safety Rules* to ensure safety from the design stage.
-In some cases, the Design Safety Review Committee, which consists of employees from several divisions, including Marketing, Manufacturing, Quality Assurance and Legal Affairs, also assesses products for safety with the goal of incorporating diverse perspectives into the verification process.
+In some cases, the Design Safety Review Committee, which consists of employees from several divisions (such as Marketing, Manufacturing, Quality Assurance and Legal Affairs) also assesses products for safety with the goal of incorporating diverse perspectives into the verification process.
 The Design Safety Review Committee is run by a committee chair appointed by the General Manager of the Technology Development Division, who also serves as a Director.

-Before production begins, during the prototype stage, evaluations include tests to assess the risk of fire, electric shock, and injury; drop tests; tests for Ordinance for Enforcement of the Radio Act compliance; flammability tests; and tests that screen for harmful chemical substances.
-To perform these tests, we use a broad range of testing devices at our facilities to ensure product compliance.
-We also ask external testing organizations to certify product compliance as needed.
+Before production begins, we use prototypes to conduct assessments that include the risk of fire, electric shock, and injury; susceptibility to breakage if dropped; compliance with laws and regulations such as the Ordinance for Enforcement of the Radio Act; resistance of the product to fire; and the content level of harmful chemical substances.
+We have implemented a broad range of devices at our facilities for use in these tests.
+Along with ensuring compliance with required standards, we also ask external testing organizations to certify product compliance as needed.